Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Results

 \subsection{Analytic proof that the subset selection model leads to BRF distribution}

-With the subset selection model of Eq.(\ref{eq-subset-model}), we can generate an artificial subset that has similar rank-frequency distribution as stopwords.
+With the subset selection model of Eq.(\ref{eq-subset-model}), we can generate an artificial subset that has similar rank-frequency distribution as SFW.
 We start from a dataset that follows the Zipf's law; then we go through the data points from the top-rank ones down, and select rank-$r$ sample whenever its corresponding $r_{new}$, according to Eq.(\ref{eq-cumsum1}), reaches a new integer value.

-Fig.\ref{fig3}(B) show the rank-frequency plot for such selected data points in log-log scale, with $N=15000$ words in the full set, whose token counts follow a power-law with exponent $1.07$, and the top word has 20000 tokens.
+Fig.\ref{fig2}(B) shows the rank-frequency plot for such selected data points in log-log scale, with $N=15000$ words in the full set, whose token counts follow a power-law with exponent $1.07$, and 20000 tokens for the top word.
 The BRF with $\alpha=0.93$ and $\beta=0.91$ fits the $T(r_{new})$ of the artificially generated data well.

 From Eq.(\ref{eq-r2rnew}), if we can derive a formula relating the full-set rank $r$ and the subset rank $r_{new}$, we may have an analytic expression for the rank-frequency relation in the subset, as we know the full set follows a Zipf's law.
 In our subset selection model (Eq.(\ref{eq-subset-model})), the $r_{new}$ is linked to $r$ through (the upper limit of) an integral.